Orbifold quantum D-modules associated to weighted projective spaces: Hypersurfaces in weighted projective space

 The new basis is $\hat P_0=1, \hat P_1= \h\b, \hat P_2= (\h\b)^2-6q, \hat P_3= (\h\b)^3 - 21q\h\b - 6\h q$, and the matrix of the connection form is

 with respect to this basis.

 \end{example}

 The basis $\hat P_0,\dots,\hat P_{\s-2}$ allows us to construct a product operation as in section \ref{direct}.
-Unfortunately, this product does not in general satisfy the Frobenius property\footnote{More precisely, the natural pairing is not $\R$-valued on this basis.} with respect to the natural pairing (which will be defined below).
-For this reason it is necessary to modify the basis further.
+Unfortunately, this product does not necessarily satisfy the Frobenius property.
+In general, therefore, it is necessary to modify the basis further, and this will be Step 2.
+As preparation for this, we begin with a brief review of the Birkhoff decomposition.

-\no{\em Step 2} For $w_1=\cdots=w_n=1$ (see \cite{Sa08}), Step 1 is based on the Birkhoff factorization $L=L_-L_+$, where $L$ is a map such that $L^{-1}dL=\Om$, and Step 2 is unnecessary.
-For general $w_1,\dots,w_n$ (but still with the assumptions of this section), the combined effects of Step 1 and Step 2 may be described in terms of the general Birkhoff factorization